 10. Other Benefits

 Adding new cells: Magnesium, copper, manganese, and potassium present in blackberries help to produce new and healthy red blood cells (RBC) and white blood cells (WBC).
-Besides, magnesium is a miracle for our body as it creates energy, helps in protein formation, healthy muscle movements, and better nervous system functioning.
+Besides, magnesium is a miracle for our body as it creates energy, helps in protein formation, promotes healthy muscle movements, and improves nervous system functioning.

 For hemorrhoids, dysentery, and diarrhea: The pulp of Blackberry is known for healing hemorrhoids.
 Boiling blackberries and drinking the strained liquid helps in treating dysentery and diarrhea.